Farewell tribute to 'That Tree'

 Andrea Zani is managing editor of Wisconsin Natural Resources magazine.
 Mark Hirsch is a photographer and artist in Platteville.

-Check thattree.net for information about Mark Hirsch and “That Tree,” his book featuring daily photos of the standout bur oak in southern Wisconsin.
-The site includes links to order the book and prints of its many images.
+Mark Hirsch's book “That Tree” features daily photos of the onetime standout bur oak in southern Wisconsin.
 Check facebook.com/photosofthattree for additional images and reflections from Hirsch about the project.